 PLEASE REVIEW THESE TERMS CAREFULLY.
 ONCE ACCEPTED, THESE TERMS BECOME A BINDING LEGAL COMMITMENT BETWEEN YOU AND AWARENET.
 ONLY THE TERMS IN THIS RIGHT COLUMN, THE BLACK TEXT, ARE LEGALLY BINDING.
 THE EXPLANATIONS IN THE LEFT COLUMN ARE FOR INFORMATIONAL PURPOSES ONLY.
 THE LEFT COLUMN IS BLUE, ITALIC TEXT AND MAY NOT DISPLAY AS A SEPARATE COLUMN ON SOME DEVICES.
 IF YOU DO NOT AGREE TO BE BOUND BY THESE TERMS, YOU SHOULD NOT ACCEPT THESE TERMS, CREATE AN ACCOUNT, OR USE THE SERVICES (AS DEFINED BELOW).

 THE SERVICES ARE INTENDED FOR NEIGHBORHOOD USE ONLY FOR NEIGHBORHOODS LOCATED IN THE UNITED STATES.

 THESE TERMS LIMIT OUR LIABILITY TO YOU.
 For more details, go to Section 10.

-IN ADDITION, DISPUTES RELATED TO THESE TERMS OR THE SERVICES GENERALLY MUST BE RESOLVED BY A DISPUTE RESOLUTION PROCESS WHICH MAY LEAD TO BINDING ARBITRATION.
+IN ADDITION, DISPUTES RELATED TO THESE TERMS OR THE SERVICES GENERALLY MUST BE RESOLVED BY A DISPUTE RESOLUTION PROCESS.
 For more details, go to Section 13.8.

 If you have any questions, you can reach Customer Support by email at email@example.com.